-If pressure at work becomes excessive it may cause harm to some people, especially if it is long-term.
-Employers may be considered liable should the stress have been caused by actions or neglect including excessive workload, inadequate training or poor working relationships such as bullying by a manager.
+If pressure at work becomes excessive it may cause harm, especially if it continues over a long period of time.
+Employers could be considered liable if the stress is caused by their actions, for example excessive workload, inadequate training or poor working relationships (including bullying).

-Under health and safety regulations, employers should undertake risk assessments to manage levels of stress and reduce this illness in the workplace or they could be liable to face a compensation claim from the victim.
+Under health and safety regulations, employers should undertake risk assessments to manage levels of stress in the workplace or they could be liable for compensation.

-Our dedicated solicitors have years of experience dealing with work-related illness cases and will be able to advise on the merits of bringing a claim against the employer if its actions or inactions could be judged liable to have created the stress or made it worse.
+Our dedicated solicitors have years of experience dealing with work-related illness cases, and will be able to advise on the merits of bringing a claim against the employer if their actions or inactions could be judged as negligent.

 If you believe stress, anxiety or depression, and the associated symptoms and effects, were directly caused by your employer or work place, YouClaim can help.
 To discuss your circumstances in greater depth contact us today on 0800 10 757 95 or fill in an online enquiry form to start the process of seeking compensation for the physical, emotional and financial strain suffered through stress.

 A look at how YouClaim helped a joiner to win £13,000 in after he suffered from industrial deafness.Read more

 A look at how YouClaim helped a former engineer to win £8,000 after he suffered noise induced hearing loss.Read more

 A look at how YouClaim helped the family of a deceased dock worker secure just under £200,000 for their loss.Read more